Sensirion/info/README.md

 Finally, feel free to report any issues you have with the drivers on the respective github repository.
 If you have questions outside of the drivers we're sharing here - for example anything that's related to the sensors themselves, rather than the drivers - the best way to get help is to use the [contact form](https://www.sensirion.com/en/about-us/contact/) on the Sensirion website.

+For more information, please also check out or [Developer Website](https://developer.sensirion.com/).

 ## Reference Drivers

 TBD